The Queen's University of Belfast

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

-If you are thinking of applying to Queen's, or would like to find out more information about what university is like, please contact Deirdre and she will be able to help you.
+If you are thinking of applying to Queen's, or would like to find out more information about what university is like, please contact Angela and she will be able to help you.

-We offer guaranteed accommodation at Elms student village, as well as providing a range of academic and personal support within our student guidance centre; information about all the support offered is available on our website.
+We offer guaranteed accommodation at our Elms BT 1, 2, and 9 student villages, as well as providing a range of academic and personal support within our student guidance centre; information about all the support offered is available on our website.
+Angela will answer any questions that you might have.

 Support we offer?